-Research networks that received funding in beginning of 2019
+Research networks that received support in beginning of 2019

 Housing as a right